When I reached Srinagar and got out of the shared taxi a man approached me and asked to stay in his houseboat. He

 Seen as an island in Dal Lake, the corners are decorated with Chinar trees (Maple trees).
 The reflection of these trees in Dal Lake is so mesmerizing.
 In fact, you can take your snacks or lunch here and enjoy a meal sitting on this small island as I did.
 Plus, if you are visiting this place during the month of October (basically winters), you will see the red colour trees sparkling in Dal Lake.
 Google it and you will know what I mean 🙂

 From Char China, move towards Dargah.
 In between, you will cross several beautiful gardens and reflections of other houses and trees.
 Hazratbal Shrine is a heaven on Earth.
 It is so peaceful with such glorious vibes.
 Women are not allowed to enter, however, even from outside the white marble has something spectacular speaking out and you stand there in awe marveling the glory of its structure.
 In fact, nearby you can stroll around the market and eat street food (especially for non-vegetarians).
 I am a vegetarian so I bought their sweet halva wrapped inside a roti and walked around the nearby garden savouring the moment.

 TIP: Ladies, do not forget to carry dupatta to this place and cover your heads even if you are strolling in the market.
 It Marks a sign of respect among the community.

 A eutrophic lake that is connected to Dal Lake through a narrow strait.
-This lake is so full with greenery due to grass and algae that you feel you have entered a whole new world!
+This lake is so full of greenery due to grass and algae that you feel you have entered a whole new world!
 In fact, many tourists prefer staying here as well because of the calm and serenity as compared to Dal Lake.
 It can be easily reached by shikara once you turn from Dargah.
 You can also reach this lake directly from the ghats itself.